 - There's a major benefit in hygiene.
 Instead of having the cabin crew member serve passengers by getting close to their face, they can interact with each other with social distance guidelines via mobile-app-to-mobile-app interactions.
 Passengers can keep their germs to themselves by interacting solely with their own mobile device.

 - Furthermore, airlines can drastically reduce costs by removing seatback screens or magazines for entertainment.
 Passengers can also sync menus in real time and order meals directly to the cabin crew device all through digital means.
 This provides a very modern e-commerce like experience without adding any additional hardware to the plane.

 In effect, the pressure to innovate and reduce costs will push airlines to evaluate digital transformation like never before.
 To make it past these trying times, we'll see leadership aggressively reevaluate antiquated workflows and replace them with much more streamlined ones.
 The "new normal" doesn't have to be scary for the passengers.
 To instill confidence in passengers through these next few years, airlines must be able to grow back to its previous levels by reducing costs and making customers feel comfortable over time.

-At Ditto, we've helped airlines build incredible features in their cabin crew and passenger apps with SyncKit.
-If you're interested in learning more about how we can get your apps to sync even without internet, schedule a demo with us.
+At Ditto, we've helped airlines build incredible features in their cabin crew and passenger apps with the Ditto SDK.
+If you're interested in learning more about how we can get your apps to sync even without internet, get started through the Ditto Portal where you can get free access to our SDK.
 Remember, deep and swift innovation happens in downturns.